oblivioncth/CLIFp/README.md

 Notes:

-On Linux, when providing a full shortcut path via the **--path** switch, the filename component is re-interpreted as the shortcut's display name and the actual filename is set automatically.
+ - On Linux, when providing a full shortcut path via the **--path** switch, the filename component is re-interpreted as the shortcut's display name and the actual filename is set automatically.

    For example, when specifying:

        CLIFp link -p "~/Desktop/Cool Name.desktop" ...

    the display name of the desktop entry will be set to "Cool Name".
+ - On some Linux desktop environments (i.e. GNOME) the shortcut might need to manually be set to "trusted" in order to be used and displayed correctly after it is created.
+This option is usually available in the file's right-click context menu.

 --------------------------------------------------------------------------------